juggler434/DBC-RPG/README.md

 - Party System- (paired-programming, group stuff, people follow each other, etc)
 - Ping-Pong- of course..
 - Doge- duh, how can you forget that?!

+### Random Stats
+- Number of beers consumed
+- Number of hours listening to yass cat
+- Number of times watched "The Room"